d-shap/assertions/README.md

 The test should be as simple as possible - to prevent mistakes in the tests itself.
 And too difficult combinations of matchers are error prone.

-Assertions framework provides methods for specific combinations of matchers:
+Assertions framework provides methods for specific combinations of assertions:
 ```
 assertThat(intValue).isInRange(1, 4);
 assertThat(intValue).isNotInRange(1, 4);